CatX711/GreetLang/GreetlangPlus.md

 <br />

 >“Programming goes like this:
->You've baked a really lovely cake, but then you've used dog shit for frosting.”
+>You've baked a really lovely cake, but then you've used dog crap for frosting.”
 >
 > *― Daniel editing one of Steve Jobs' qoutes.*